sensu/sensu-docs/content/sensu-enterprise/3.0/upgrading.md

 once their end-of-support date is reached.

 Until recently [Redhat’s OpenJDK Life
-Cycle and Support Policy][rhel-openjdk-policy] reflected June 2018 as the end-of-support date for OpenJDK 1.7.
+Cycle and Support Policy][rhel-openjdk-policy] listed June 2018 as the end-of-support date for OpenJDK 1.7.
 That date has since changed to June 2020.